nayariml/Run2d-3d/README.md

 # Run2d-3d
 This repository contains the scripts to automatically run the latest versions of [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose), [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [Hmmr](https://github.com/nayariml/human_dynamics) systems from prompt.

-Update the paths to your installed system directory.
+Update the paths to your installed systems directories.

 ## Use cases